patel24kishan/Digital-Locker/README.md

 ## Backend Code

-The baackend code for this application is hosted in [Github](https://github.com/gr997570/csci5410-g11)
+The backend code for this application is hosted in [Github](https://github.com/patel24kishan/Digtal-Locker-Backend)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.